Are you hosting Thanksgiving dinner this year? Learn tips on how to plan Thanksgiving dinner so you can relax on Thanksgiving Day.

 12PM Start roasting turkey (based on roasting a 12 pound turkey)

 2PM Serve appetizers; remove side dishes from refrigerator (they will reheat faster)

 2:30PM Assemble green bean casserole

-3 PM Turkey should be done; make gravy (sometimes I cheat and buy a container of turkey gravy from the store).
+3 PM Turkey should be done; make gravy.
 Put side dishes in oven to reheat for 45 minutes

 4PM Eat Thanksgiving Dinner!

 6PM Layer all the leftovers in a casserole dish and make Layered Thanksgiving Leftovers Casserole.
 Put turkey carcass in a big pot with carrots, onion, and celery; cover with water and make turkey stock.
 Strain and make turkey congee for breakfast the next day.